 109. Apologetics.
 General introduction to the subject, with the main thesis: Scripture, the inspired revelation of God.
 The modern problems of the speculative theories of science, philosophy and liberalism are given major consideration.
+Text: Therefore Stand, by Wilbur Smith.
 Prescribed, second year, two hours.
-Doctor Bennetch.
+Professor Bennetch.

 110. Biblical Hermeneutics.
 A consideration of the laws of interpretation of the Bible based on a threefold thesis: (a) that the Bible is self-interpreting; (b) that the inherent laws of interpretation are discoverable; (c) that compliance with these laws in Bible study is necessary to a true understanding of divine revelation.
 Text: The Science of Biblical Hermeneutics, by Rollin T. Chafer.
 Prescribed, first year, first semester, one hour.
-Professor Nash.
+Professor Bennetch.